+\newcite{bolukbasi2016man} then extract a bias subspace {$B$} using the singular value decomposition (SVD).
+Specifically, they define the bias subspace to be the space spanned by the first $k$ columns of $\mV$ where

-Since $\mC$ is symmetric and positive semi-definite, the SVD is equivalent to an eigendecomposition as our notation in Equation \ref{eq:svd} shows.
-We assume the rows of $\mV$, the eigenvectors of $\mC$, are ordered by the magnitude of their corresponding eigenvalues.
+As $\mC$ is symmetric and positive semi-definite, the SVD is equivalent to an eigendecomposition as our notation in \cref{eq:svd} shows.
+We assume the columns of $\mV$, the eigenvectors of $\mC$, are ordered by the magnitude of their corresponding eigenvalues.\looseness=-1